KeizerDev/steeb/README.md

 TODO:
 - [x] Make a search on musicbrainz
 - [x] Get all the tracks of an album
-- [ ] Loop through the tracks and search on pleer for it
+- [x] Loop through the tracks and search on pleer for it
 - [ ] Download all the tracks one by one
 - [ ] Run beets on the downloaded tracks to format then immediately
-- [ ] By pleer search make sure length match by song
 - [ ] Fix some bugs with wxpython
+- [ ] By pleer search make sure length match by song for better matches.
 - [ ] Make an exe for windows
 - [ ] Set download locations
 - [ ] Making a settings window